Sonnet 459

 Of all the lines I’ve written in my hour,

-For me you have defined what true love is
+For me you best define what true love is,

 In times of passion and in perilous doubt—

-When all seemed lost, your gentle heart gave bliss
+When all seemed lost, your tender love gave bliss,

-Without your essence what would my life be…
+Without your essence, what would life then be?

-In quest of honors false and worthless praise?
+In quest of honors false and hollow praise?

-I penned this to rhythm of my heart
+I penned this to the rhythm of my heart—

 © Loubert S Suddaby.
 All Rights Reserved.